JetBrains/kotlin-playground/README.md

 - `data-output-height="200"`: Set the iframe height in `px` in output.
 Use for target platform `canvas`.

-- `match-brackets="true|false""`: Determines whether brackets are matched whenever the cursor is moved next to a bracket.
+- `match-brackets="true|false"`: Determines whether brackets are matched whenever the cursor is moved next to a bracket.
 Defaults to `false`.

 ## Supported keyboard shortcuts